 Instructions

+- Fill a stock pot about ¾ full of water (for 6 pounds of crawfish I used a very large Dutch oven.)
 Add 2 tablespoons coarse sea salt, 2 tablespoons Old Bay Seasoning, 3 quartered onions, two bay leaves and a head of garlic cut in half to your pot of water.
 Bring the entire mixture to a boil over high heat.

-Add tiny red potatoes and corn.
+- Add red potatoes and corn.
 Cook 8 minutes (if your potatoes are larger, cut them in half, or plan to boil at this stage for 10-12 minutes and wait to add the corn until the potatoes have boiled about 5 minutes).

-Add crawfish.
+- Add crawfish.
 Bring the mixture back up to a boil.
 Cover and cook 3-4 minutes, until the crawfish float to the surface and turn deep red.
 Transfer cooked crawfish, potatoes, corn, onions and garlic to a second stock pot or roaster pan.
-Toss in cajun butter sauce.
-Cover and let stand 5-10 minutes.
-Garnish with chives or parsley.
-Serve with extra dishes of cajun butter sauce for seafood and spicy aioli sauce.

 Notes